General linear models

 )

-Figure 10: Relation between observed and predicted values.
+Figure 12: Relation between observed and predicted values.
 The red line is a 45-degree line originating from the plane’s origin and represents a perfect fit.
 The shaded area depicts a smoothed version of the 95% confidence of the prediction interval.

 Adjusted predictions

 If we keep all predictors fixed except one, we can observe the regression line between that independent variable and the dependent variable.
-Here, we present different visualizations of the fitted model.
+Here, I present different visualizations of the fitted model.
 This is important for understanding how each predictor is associated with the outcome.

 Code